 Withdrawal symptoms can range from mild to severe, depending on your current usage.
 Treatment programs range from a 3 – 10-day detox up to medical treatment.
 If you suspect that you might be addicted to marijuana, abruptly reducing your dose or stopping completely may cause significant disruption to your daily life and make it more difficult to wean off marijuana.
 We recommend consulting with your doctor or using medical supervision to determine the safest way to reduce your reliance on marijuana.
 Keep in mind; this natural method could take up to three months to completely cleanse your body of THC for a hair analysis.

 How to Get Marijuana out of Your System (fast)

-If you’re hoping to pass a urine test in a hurry, drinking 1-2 liters of water throughout the day before your test might help to dilute your urine.
-Although be careful–drinking too much water can lead to a dangerous condition, called hyponatremia, during which the cells are flooded with water causing seizures, coma, and even death.
+If you’re hoping to pass a urine test in a hurry, drinking 1-2 liters of lemon water throughout the day before your test might help to dilute your urine and flush your system.
+Although be careful–drinking too much water, can lead to a dangerous condition called hyponatremia, during which the cells are flooded with water causing seizures, coma, and even death.

 While drinking 1-2 liters per day will sufficiently dilute your urine, colorless urine is an immediate red flag for any testing lab.
 Therefore, it’s crucial that you mask your dilution attempt by taking a multivitamin, or preferably a vitamin B12 or B2 supplement several hours before your test.
 These water-soluble vitamins are very effective in darkening urine.